-SMALLINT is an exact signed numeric data type with a precision of 5 and a scale of 0.
-The SMALLINT data type uses 2 bytes of storage and has a value of -32,768 to 32,767.
+The SMALLINT data type is an exact signed numeric data type with a precision of five and a scale of zero.
+The SMALLINT data type uses two bytes of storage and has a maximum value of 32,767 and a minimum value of -32,768.

-Attempting to move a value larger than the allowed maximum from a data type such as INTEGER or DOUBLE will prompt DBMaker to display a conversion error and not move the data.
+If attempting to move a value larger than the permitted maximum value from a data type such as INTEGER or DOUBLE, DBMaker displays a conversion error and does not move the data.

-e.g. 4769
+e.g., 4769 8376